Corporate information: 2021 to 2022 Departmental Plan

 PSPC's goal is to manage its business in a way that demonstrates integrity, accountability, efficiency, transparency, and adds value for its client departments and agencies, and Canadians.

 The portfolio of the Minister of Public Services and Procurement includes the National Capital Commission and 3 Crown corporations (Canada Lands Company Limited, Defence Construction Canada and Canada Post Corporation).
-The Minister is also responsible for the Federal Public Sector Labour Relations and Employment Board.
-The OPO also reports to the Minister and operates independently.
+The minister is also responsible for the Federal Public Sector Labour Relations and Employment Board.
+The Office of the Procurement Ombudsman (OPO) also reports to the Minister and operates independently.
 Details of the operations of the Crown corporations and OPO are provided in separate annual reports that are tabled in Parliament by the Minister.

-The department will continue to make progress in advancing on the Minister's mandate commitments and key initiatives in support of other Government of Canada priorities to deliver results for Canadians.
+In 2021 to 2022, the department will continue to work towards fulfilling mandate commitments and key initiatives in support of Government of Canada priorities, and delivering results to Canadians.
 More information on mandate commitments can be found in the Minister's mandate letter.

 Core responsibility 1: Purchase of goods and services